Mahler Chamber Orchestra

 |WEBERN||Five Movements for String Orchestra, Op.
 5|

 |WEBERN||Variations for Piano, Op.
 27|

 |MOZART||Piano Concerto in C minor, K. 491|

-Following her breathtaking Cal Performances at Home recital in an all-Schubert program this spring, the magisterial pianist Mitsuko Uchida returns for an in-person concert with the dynamic Mahler Chamber Orchestra (MCO) that draws a line from Mozart’s Vienna to the Second Viennese School of Webern.
+Following her exquisite Cal Performances at Home recital in an all-Schubert program last fall, the magisterial pianist Mitsuko Uchida returns for an in-person concert with the dynamic Mahler Chamber Orchestra (MCO) that draws a line from Mozart’s Vienna to the Second Viennese School of Webern.

 “Few pianists are better exponents of the modern style in Mozart than Uchida, with her constantly alert phrasing and crystalline touch, while the responsiveness of the MCO, playing on mainly modern instruments but in a historically informed manner, was never less than absorbing” (The Guardian).

 Patron Sponsor: Nadine Tang